danieldoh2/DivorcePrediction/README.md

 Check the pdf for a slide on our condensed findings

-Check the ipynb file to see my work
+Check the ipynb file to see the raw programming and my methodology